AIMOCS · Operator · E-commerce

 How fast is it live?

-A working operator on one workflow in weeks, proven on your real data before you commit.
+A working operator on one workflow, proven on your real data before you commit.

 Will it damage our customer relationships?